Marketlum/Marketlum-Amendment/Marketlum-Amendment.md

 - **(a)** a descriptive name.
 - **(b)** a ***“Purpose”***, which is a capacity, potential, or goal that specific Offering.
-- **(d)** at least one or more Offering Components, referencing Services, Products, specific Product Instances, Product Licenses or Relationship Types, each with their ***"Pricing"***.
+- **(d)** at least one or more Offering Components, referencing specific Value or Value Instance, each with their ***"Pricing"***.

 The **Offering** can be opened for a specific timeframe.
-All **Offerings** open in the Parent-Market are also open in any of its Sub-Markets.

 ## Article 5: Internal Market

-By the virtue of stewarding the Market space (the "External" Market), the Organisation itself becomes the "Internal" Market and can make perform agreements and exchanges between it various roles.
+By the virtue of stewarding the Market space (the "External" Market), the Organisation itself becomes the "Internal" Market and can make agreements and perform exchanges between it various roles.

-### 5.1 Micro-Enterprise Status
+### 5.1 Value Stream Status

-Any role or circle can gain a **Micro-Enterprise Status** by any Circle Lead publishing the decision to do so and getting "No objection" from all other Circle Leads and Circle Reps of that role.
+Any role or circle can gain a **Value Stream status** by any Circle Lead publishing the decision to do so and getting "No objection" from all other Circle Leads and Circle Reps of that role.

-### 5.2 Micro-Enterprise Accountabilities
+### 5.2 Value Stream Accountabilities

-Every Micro-Enterprise gains additional accountabilities:
+Every Value Stream gains additional accountabilities:

 - Creating, systemizing and evolving Value relevant to the purpose
 - Exchanging the relevant value on the external market via all possible channels
 - Tracking best effort approximation of revenue, expenses and the resulting P&L

-Each Micro-Enterprise must have a Market Development role with purpose "Attract and connect our target audience with relevant value".
+Each new Value Stream must have a Market Development role with purpose "Attract and connect our target audience with relevant value".

 ---